clane48088/Team_One_Final_Project/README.md

 db = client["final_project"]

 ## Dataset Overview
-We identified the data in a tableau format to view basic overview and trends in the data prior to predicitng.
-The dashboard can be found at https://public.tableau.com/app/profile/sunil.williams/viz/ALZbreakdownv2/Dashboard12
+This visualization structure effectively captures the demographic dimensions of Alzheimer's diagnoses across multiple variables, which provides a solid foundation for identifying at-risk populations and potential patterns in the data before moving to predictive modeling. https://public.tableau.com/app/profile/sunil.williams/viz/ALZbreakdownv2/Dashboard12

+## Model Overview

 **Neural Network Model Testing:**
 For the first neural network tests, three models were created to process the data.
 All three had the same structure: 4 hidden layers with 160 nodes on Layer 1, 80 nodes on Layer 2, 40 Nodes on Layer 3, and 20 Nodes on Layer 4.